Digital Transformation and Digital Adoption

 Why Streamlined Product Management Is Key to Business Growth

 In the United States, jobs in product management (PM) are becoming very popular.
 In as little as five years, the interest in product manager jobs has doubled, surpassing career options such as a management consultant or investment banker.
 The Wall Street Journal even called product manager the dream job for MBA graduates.
+However, what exactly it is that product managers do is often unclear.
+The short answer would be that a product manager helps businesses create and develop a certain product, but the product manager’s job actually consists of three parts:- Strategy: Figuring out what product the company needs to develop

 - Execution: Overseeing the development and successful delivery of the product